stg-tud/MUBench/mubench.cli/README.md

 # MUBench : Detector Interface

-Setting up your own detector for evaluation in MUBench is simple:
+If you want to integrate your detector into MUBench, please follow these steps:

 1. [Implement a MUBench Runner](#implement-a-mubench-runner) for your detector.
+2. Create an executable JAR with the MUBench Runner as its entry point.
+  1. To permanently integrate your detector:
+    1. Fork and clone this repository.
-2. Place an executable JAR with your runner at `detectors/<mydetector>/latest/<mydetector>.jar`.
+    1. Place the executable JAR at `detectors/<mydetector>/latest/<mydetector>.jar`.
-3. Add [detector version and CLI version information](#provide-version-information) to `/detectors/<mydetector>/releases.yml`.
+    2. Add [detector version and CLI version information](#provide-version-information) to `detectors/<mydetector>/releases.yml`.
-4. [Run benchmarking experiments](../mubench.pipeline/) using `<mydetector>` as the detector id.

-If you have a detector set up for running on MUBench, please [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann) to publish it with the benchmark.
+    3. Mount your detector into MUBench, by adding `-v /.../detectors/<mydetector>:/mubench/detectors/<mydetector>` to the Docker command running MUBench.
+    4. (Optional) Create a Pull Request with these new files, to get them published with the benchmark.
+  2. To test your runner, you may use [MUBench's debugging support](#debugging).

-Feel free to do so as well, if you have questions or require assistance.
+Feel free to [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann), if you have questions or require assistance.

 ## Implement a MUBench Runner